How to Calculate BMI Using the BMI Calculator

 BMIs under 20.0 and over 25.0 have been associated with higher all-cause mortality, increasing risk from the 20.0–25.0 range.

-In Singapore, the BMI cut-off figures were revised in 2005, after studies have shown that Singaporeans including many Asian populations, have higher proportion of body fat and increased risk for cardiovascular diseases and diabetes mellitus as compared with general BMI recommendations in other countries.
+In Singapore, the BMI cutoff figures were revised in 2005, after studies have shown that Singaporeans have a higher proportion of body fat and increased risk for cardiovascular diseases and diabetes mellitus as compared with general BMI recommendations in other countries.

 Rather than an emphasis on weight, the BMI cut-offs are presented with an emphasis on health risk in the table below.